 Se vieni a studiare da noi, le seguenti persone saranno importanti per te:

 My name’s Kip Kelland but please call me ‘boss’ or ‘the gaffer’.
 I cover a number of roles here, including those of Co-owner and Principal, but first and foremost I’m a teacher – after doing it for over 40 years I still love it, and probably spend too much time teaching and not enough managing.
 I’m married to Angela, with two Anglo-Italian boys who have grown up far too quickly.
 When I’m not teaching I like relaxing with a good book, watching (not playing!) rugby, or cycling around the hills and valleys of Friuli.
 I also love exotic cuisine, both cooking it and eating it.
-And last but definitely not least, I’ve been a Chelsea FC fan ever since I saw us draw 2-2 with Leeds United at Stamford Bridge in 1967.
+And last but definitely not least, I’ve been a Chelsea FC fan ever since I saw us draw 1-1 with Manchester United at Stamford Bridge in 1966.
+Now watch the video!

 I’ve been working as the Office Manager at Keep Talking since 1996.
 Although I came from a completely different background I really enjoy the opportunity to work with colleagues coming from diverse countries and nationalities and now that everybody is talking about the world being more and more a global village here at KT we have been doing it for ages.
 I deal with various office duties including reception, and helping students with all their enquires.
 Reading contemporary English fiction is one of my favourite pastimes and when I have time I like trekking in our beautiful mountains, cooking “fabulous” food or spending it with my family and friends.

-Hi!
-My name’s Emma and I’m the DOS here at KT.
+Pleased to meet you.
+I’m Emma and I’m the DOS here at KT.
 I live in the centre of Udine and love the town as it’s just the right size for me, there are plenty of cultural activities and some nice places to drink good wine.
 KT is a really friendly school and I feel lucky to have such great students and colleagues, so I’m hoping to stay for many years to come.
+Now watch the video!

-Hi everyone, my name is Tom and this is my second year teaching at Keep Talking.
-I have just graduated from SOAS (School of Oriental and African Studies) where I studied Chinese language and culture.
+Hi everyone, my name is Tom and I’ve been teaching on and off at Keep Talking since graduating in 2013 from SOAS (School of Oriental and African Studies, London) where I studied Chinese language and culture.
 But don’t worry, KT’s “Only English” policy will prevent me from showing off my Mandarin speaking skills!
 I am of both English and Italian heritage; this as a teacher will allow me to connect with students of the Bel Paese.
 I am very interested in languages and enjoy travelling around the globe observing different cultures and people.
 I have always been into sports and music and, believe or not, was part of a folk dance troupe here in Friuli.
 I am also a total film fanatic but, when I’m not watching some weird independent black and white production, I spend most of my free time with my mates.
 See you in the classroom!
+Now watch the video!